PythonistaGuild/TwitchIO/docs/references/events/events.rst

     Corresponds to the Twitch EventSub subscriptions :es-docs:`Channel Points Custom Reward Redemption Add <channelchannel_points_custom_reward_redemptionadd>`

-    You must subscribe to EventSub with :class:`~twitchio.eventsub.ChannelPointsRedemptionAddSubscription` for each required broadcaster to receive this event.
+    You must subscribe to EventSub with :class:`~twitchio.eventsub.ChannelPointsRedeemAddSubscription` for each required broadcaster to receive this event.

     :param twitchio.ChannelPointsRedemptionAdd payload: The EventSub payload received for this event.